Prof. Michael Triantafyllou

 Pablo Valdivia is a research scientist at the Center for Environmental Sensing and Modeling (CENSAM) division of the Singapore-MIT Alliance for Research and Technology (SMART).
 His current research interests involve designing, analyzing and creating novel mechatronic devices.

-Jeff Dusek is a PHD Candidate in the Mechanical Engineering department with a focus on Ocean Science and Engineering.
+Jeff Dusek is a PhD Candidate in the Mechanical Engineering department with a focus on Ocean Science and Engineering.
 A 2009 Graduate of the Ocean Engineering Department at Florida Atlantic University, Jeff’s research interests range from multi-element foils and wingsails, to leading edge vortex detection on hydrofoils, to autonomous marine vehicles.
 Jeff is an avid sailor and actively campaigns in the Formula 18 catamaran class.

 James Schulmeister is a PhD candidate in Mechanical Engineering at MIT.
 He comes to MIT after studying Engineering Science (Mechanical) at Yale and teaching for a year as an International Fellow in the Mechanical Engineering Department at Ngee Ann Polytechnic in Singapore.
 He currently investigates active flow separation control strategies for improving maneuvering performance of ocean vehicles.

-Jacob Izraelevitz is currently pursuing his masters at MIT in Mechanical Engineering, studying the fluid characteristics of flapping foils, after finishing his undergraduate degree at Franklin W. Olin College of Engineering.
+Jacob Izraelevitz is currently pursuing his PhD at MIT in Mechanical Engineering, studying the fluid characteristics of flapping foils, after finishing his undergraduate degree at Franklin W. Olin College of Engineering.
 He grew up in New Mexico, far from any large bodies of water, and enjoys running, rock climbing, and thinking about birds.

 Mohsen Asadnia is currently working towards packaging and characterization of bio-inspired MEMS pressure sensor arrays for underwater sensing applications.
 His research is founded by funded by Singapore-MIT Alliance for Research and Technology (SMART).
 His research interests are MEMS and NEMS, rugged electronics, sensor & actuator Microsystems and bioelectronics.